MrATX/DockerInstance_Terraformed/README.md

 - Deafult region is us-west-2
 - Security Group allows SSH access from your IP; it does not allow any other ingress
 - Output includes a link to SSH into the machine from the same place you run the TF module
+- The script takes about 30 seconds to install Docker and is usually done by the time you SSH in